 SUMMER RIDING SEASON ONLY.

-To the mountain!
-Kick up your weeknight routine with an evening ride to the First Lookout of Cypress Mountain.
-This is a ride intended for B level riders and above.
-Ride expectation: The group will ride together to the base of Cypress Mountain, where riders can then begin climbing at their own pace.
+Kick up your weeknight routine with an evening Stanley Park Loops (SLOOPS).
+This is a ride intended for A, B or C level riders.
+Ride expectation: The group will leave in 3 separate groups for SLOOPS or an alternate destination if the group so choose.
 We recommend riders be prepared for travel during sunset hours, and are equipped with both front and rear flashing lights.
 Please note, there are NO scheduled ride leaders.

 Essential Group Riding Skills and Signals

 Group rides are not a race to “attack”, speed up without warning or jump around another rider.
 When slowing, break softly or leave room in front of you to decelerate.
 Use hand signals for hazards, obstacles, and when pulling off.